-If you would like to be considered for a Teaching Assistant (TA) position for one of our courses you should have previously taken that course or a similar course.
+For a student to be considered for a Teaching Assistant (TA) position for one of our courses, they should have previously taken that course or a similar course.

-If your native language is not English you will be required to take the International Teaching Assistant (ITA) test.
+If the student's native language is not English, they will be required to take the International Teaching Assistant (ITA) test.